alapollon/handshake/README.md

     Pre-contextual Foundational model for learning heustric behaviors.
 Within and out of professional environments.

-This foundational deep learning model is designed to serve as a starting point for training various behaviors and capabilities.
-It is built upon established deep learning architectures and techniques, providing a robust and flexible foundation for further development and customization.
+This foundational deep learning model is designed to serve as a starting point for training various 3D heustric behaviors and capabilities.
+It will be built upon established deep learning architectures and techniques, providing a robust and flexible foundation for further development and customization.

 ## disclaimer
     the context of this document is subjective to blackbox test driven development.
 So, it's knowledge is limited to lingo exposure.